-Reviewing and Updating the Constitution, Financial Regulations, Scheme of Delegation and Commissioning & Procurement Standing Orders which clearly define how decisions are taken and the processes and controls to manage risks to enable the Constitution to remain fit for purpose.
-During 2016/17 the Scheme of Delegation has been amended in order to ensure that it is up to date.
-It has not been necessary to make more substantial changes to the Constitution during 2016/17.
+Reviewing and Updating the Constitution, Financial Regulations, Scheme of Delegation and Commissioning & Procurement Standing Orders which clearly define how decisions are taken and the processes and controls to manage risks

 The Council's Constitution sets out how the Council operates and the processes for policy and decision making.
-Various amendments were made to the Constitution and approved by Council during 2016/17
+Various amendments were made to the Constitution and approved by Council during 2017/18 to enable the Constitution to remain fit for purpose.
+It has not been necessary to make more substantial changes to the Constitution during 2017/18.

-Financial Regulations and Commissioning & Procurement policies were reviewed in September 2015.
+Financial Regulations and Commissioning & Procurement policies were reviewed in July 2017.